-Mr. Arthur S. Thompson purchased “Brown’s Hall” in September of 1891 and started overhauling the inside and out according to a newspaper of the time.
+Mr. Alexander S. Thompson purchased “Brown’s Hall” in September of 1891 and started overhauling the inside and out according to a newspaper of the time.
 By April of 1892 the renovation was complete in the upstairs part of the building that housed the hall, with a new stage and floor.
 A newspaper of the time stated the “new set and stage scenery,” was included in the renovation, “at that time for the benefit and amusement of the loving people of Pioche.”
 On April 14th the paper states that “The building on Main Street for so long known as Brown’s Hall is renamed and hereafter will be known as THOMPSON’S OPERA HOUSE.”
 Various performances and events were held at the newly renovated “Thompson’s” to close out the nineteenth century with seats going for 50 cents and 25 cents extra for reserved seats.

 In January of 1893, an advertisement in the paper stated that A. S. Thompson had built a store in the downstairs part of the building beneath Thompson’s Opera House on Main Street, selling flour, grain, hay, and general produce.
 It was also selling wine, liquor and cigars.